Angry Birds Stella: Gameplay

-Dahlia: A young long-eared owl who can phase through solid obstacles, before unleashing a destructive blast.
-Introduced in Level 47.

-Gale: A violet-backed starling and the game's main antagonist, ruling over the pigs.
-By unlocking the "Beach Day" chapter, the player can acquire a power-up that the player can use: a paintbrush that can turn objects to gold (Gale's weakness), causing Gale to witness this and destroy all the gold-painted objects.

-Handsome Pig: A blonde-haired pig.

 Telepods

 This is the third game of the franchise to be compatible with Hasbro's Telepods, a toy line also used in other Angry Birds games, such as Angry Birds Star Wars II.
 The Telepods are able to summon characters into the game that correspond to the scanned figure.
 Other than this use, the Telepods pack may come with other toy pieces and accessories for normal playing.

 Stella in other media

 Television

-Rovio announced an animated series based on the game, with the first episode released on November 1, 2014 on ToonsTV, named Angry Birds Stella.
+Rovio announced an animated series based on the game, with the first episode released on November 1, 2014 on ToonsTV, simply named Angry Birds Stella.
 The first episode was "A Fork in the Friendship", that shows how Gale, Stella's former best friend and queen of the pigs on Golden Island, separated from Stella and her other friends.
 The series lasted for two seasons, ending just a few months before the release of the feature film based on the main Angry Birds series.